Kurento/kurento/source/user/writing_applications.rst

 At the highest abstraction level, web applications have an architecture comprised of three different layers:

 - **Presentation layer (client side)**: Here we can find all the application code which is in charge of interacting with end users so that information is represented in a comprehensive way.
-This usually consists on HTML pages.
+This usually consists on HTML pages with JavaScript code.

 - **Application logic (server side)**: This layer is in charge of implementing the specific functions executed by the application.